Skip to main content

 The original dead-end route of King's Hedges Road can be seen on this aerial view.
 It ended at the farm - see 1900 map below.
 I have blacked out the expanded road so you can clearly see where it begins.

-Frankly, the rise of King's Hedges Road from a dead-end farm track leading north of the guided busway to a small farm called King's Hedges, and on to the modern day major road looping around the prehistoric Arbury Camp and lopping off the end of the original Arbury Road, is amazing!
+Frankly, the rise of King's Hedges Road from a dead-end farm track leading north of the guided busway to a fifty eight acre farm called King's Hedges, and on to the modern day major road looping around the prehistoric Arbury Camp and lopping off the end of the original Arbury Road, is amazing!

 The motor car has led it to stardom.